PLEASE REFER TO THIS DOCUMENT WHEN PREPARING AN APPLICATION.

 - Risk Analysis (preferably as a Word Document).
 Please see Risk Analysis Section 2K below for more information.

 - Key Personnel (not to exceed two (2) pages, preferably as a Word Document).
 Please include short bios that highlight relevant professional experience.
 Given the limited space, CVs are not recommended for submission.

 - Timeline (not to exceed one (1) page, preferably as a Word or Excel Document).
 The timeline of the overall proposal should include activities, evaluation efforts, and program closeout.

-- Gender Analysis (not to exceed three (3) pages, preferably as a Word Document) that provides a concise analysis of relevant gender norms, power relations, and conflict dynamics in target countries.
-Potential domains of analysis include institutional practices and barriers, cultural norms, gender roles, access to and control over assets and resources, and patterns of decision-making.
-Applicants should briefly explain how they have integrated findings from their analysis into project design and/or other proposal documents, including a plan for regularly reviewing and updating the gender analysis with local partners/beneficiaries, and making any necessary adjustments to program implementation.
+- Gender and Inclusion Analysis (not to exceed three (3) pages, preferably as a Word Document) that provides a concise analysis of relevant gender norms, power relations, and conflict dynamics in target countries.
+Potential domains of analysis include institutional practices and barriers, cultural norms, gender roles, equity and equality for underserved communities and marginalized populations, access to and control over assets and resources, and patterns of decision-making.
+Applicants should briefly explain how they have integrated findings from their analysis into project design and/or other proposal documents, including a plan for regularly reviewing and updating the gender and inclusion analysis with local partners/beneficiaries, and making any necessary adjustments to program implementation.
 A set of guiding questions can be found in Section 2L below.

 - Security Plan addressing any issues involving in-person events and recruitment for said events, and safety for any online programs or communications, including independent IT security audits (to include a vulnerability assessment) of any proposed web application or platform.
 Organization’s Security Plan should demonstrate consideration of the risks identified in the submitted risk assessment.
 Costs may also be identified within the Budget and Budget Narrative.
 Applicants are also encouraged to include contingency plans for in-person or online activities.
 If applicable, please refer to the NOFO to see if this is required.